Aishaolyan1/Python_Banking_App/README.md

 ---

-Thanks for checking out my project 💖
+Thanks for reading out my project 💖
-Feel free to fork, modify, or just get inspired!

 > _“Code is like humor.
 When you have to explain it, it’s bad.” – Cory House_